jtstika/WWI-Posters2/pages/about.md

 This collection came about as an exercise in metadata and information organization.
 It is hoped that these assembled posters may also be useful in providing a window into the human experience of an increasingly distant historic event.
 They may also be helpful in exercising critical thinking towards political messaging and propaganda.

-These images were sourced from the Library of Congress, [where more posters are available to explore.] (https://www.loc.gov/collections/world-war-i-posters/about-this-collection/)
+These images were sourced from the Library of Congress, <p><a href="https://www.loc.gov/collections/world-war-i-posters/about-this-collection/">where more posters are available to explore</a></p>.

 According to the Library of Congress, the World War I posters are in the [public domain.] (https://guides.loc.gov/p-and-p-rights-and-restrictions/rights#243_wwipos.html)